therealhalonen/PhishSticks/documentation/conops_ransomware.md

 # Ransomware
 Ransomware is a malware that begins by infecting devices or networks via malicious links, email attachments, or exploiting software vulnerabilities.
 Once infected, it encrypts files by using cryptography, making files unreadable without a decryption key.
-A ransom note/popup window appears, demanding a payment for the key.
+A ransom note/popup window then appears, demanding a payment for the key.
 If the victim pays, they expect to get a decryption key to decrypt and get the files back.
 However, paying doesn't guarantee file recovery or prevent future attacks.

 ### X & Cyber Kill Chain
 - The thing as a part of Cyber kill chain